The Stunning Transformation Of Faith Hill

 Faith Hill once auditioned to be Reba McEntire's backup singer

 Around the same time she was divorcing her first husband, Faith Hill was actively trying to launch her music career.
-The early days of Hill's path to stardom included some setbacks, such as trying out to be a backup singer for fellow country legend Reba McEntire — and not getting the job.
+The early days of Hill's path to stardom included some setbacks, such as trying out to be a backup singer for fellow stylish country music legend Reba McEntire — and not getting the job.

-She got her big break at Nashville's Bluebird Café
+Faith Hill got her big break at Nashville's Bluebird Café

 According to Hill, she was approached by Sharp after the set ended and immediately asked if she had a demo tape available for Sharp to take back to work.
 Though Hill didn't have one on hand, she told her she "can get you one really fast.
-So that's basically where it started," she told CNN.
+So that's basically where it started," she told Larry King.
+Hill soon released her first album in 1993 and wound up on tour across the U.S. with the woman she once auditioned for: Reba McEntire.

 Faith Hill met Tim McGraw in the mid-1990s